glebec/functional-math-compiler/README.md

 Converts list of tokens to a parse tree, aka concrete syntax tree:

 * Epsilon
-* Natural (value)
-* Factor (child, sign)
+* Factor (sign, child)
 * F2 (op, factor, childF2)
 * T2 (op, term, childT2)
 * Term (factor, childF2)
 * Expression (term, childT2)

 Note that a CST / PT preserves all or almost all of the syntax as represented by the language's grammar, whereas an Abstract Syntax Tree (AST) reduces the information to the bare minimum necessary for a given use case.
+Currently our CST simplifies parenthetical expressions, though we could make it preserve parens.

 ### Generator

-In progress.
+Dispatches based on node type to recursively process the parse tree.
+Two generators included:

+* an infix -> RPN compiler
+* a numerical evaluator

+The latter generator can be chosen from the command line by appending the `--eval` flag.

 ## Grammar